 Kerstin von der Krone organized the session Jewish Though in Social Context at the 49th Annual Conference of the Association for Jewish Studies, Washington DC, December 17-19, 2017, with presentations by Alexandra Zirkle (Leibniz Institute for European History, Yaniv Feller (Wesleyan University) and herself.
 Abigail Gilman (Boston University) served as chair.

-Simone Lässig gave a talk at the Ev.-luth.
-Gemeinde Washington/Potomac, (December 11, 2017).
-The topic was: “Religion und Modernisierung.
+Simone Lässig gave a talk at the German Lutheran Church Washington, D.C. on December 11, 2017.
+The topic of her talk was “Religion und Modernisierung.
 Das Beispiel der deutschsprachigen Juden.”

 On November 29, 2017 Simone Lässig, gave a lecture at the Zentrum für die Geschichte des Wissens Universität/ETH Zürich, Switzerland.
 The title was: „Die stumme Hälfte der Gesellschaft.
 Kinder in der Wissensgeschichte“.